-All four of our Register Offices have at least one accesible ceremony room.
+All four of our Register Offices have at least one accessible ceremony room.

-If you or your guests have any accesibility issues please let us know as soon as possible 0345 60 80 198.
+If you or your guests have any accessibility issues please let us know as soon as possible 0345 60 80 198.

 We don't live in East Sussex, can we hold our ceremony here?

-A residency requirement must be met along with completion of certain legal prelimiaries prior to any marriage or civil partnership ceremony that takes place in England and Wales.
+A residency requirement must be met along with completion of certain legal preliminaries prior to any marriage or civil partnership ceremony that takes place in England and Wales.

 See Giving Notice for further information.